Azure/CCOInsights/dashboards/CCODashboard-Infra/InfraDeploymentGuide.md

 ## Azure Kubernetes Service Dashboard Overview page

-In this page, you will be able to identify the number of AKS Clusters, Nodes, Pods, Containers, Service Principals and Azure Security Center recommedations.
+In this page, you will be able to identify the number of AKS Clusters, Nodes, Pods, Containers, Service Principals and Azure Security Center recommendations.
 It’s important to mention that this tab just gives you a quick view.
 All the detailed information will be available in the following tab.

 You can filter the information by: